Cybersecurity and Banking

 Consequences of Cyber Crime

 Most cyber crimes can be categorized as either data breaches or sabotage.
 Breaches are relatively straightforward in the sense that they involve breaking through existing cybersecurity measures and harvesting financial data, client details, and other important forms of information.
 Sabotage is anything that is meant to impair or cripple operations such as denial-of-service attacks, releasing disabling viruses, or otherwise disrupting systems and infrastructure.
-Regardless of which type of attack is experienced, any or all of the following consequences are possible, among others.
+Regardless of which type of attack is experienced, any or all the following consequences are possible, among others.

 The financial and personal information of members and clients can be used to steal identities and cause further monetary and personal damage to the victims as their lives are turned upside-down.

-When data theft and fraudulent activity happens, half of banks affected receive less than a penny per dollar in reimbursement on the stolen funds.
+When data theft and fraudulent activity happens, half of the banks affected receive less than a penny per dollar in reimbursement on the stolen funds.
 When combined with the money needed to repay customers and replace things like credit and debit cards, there is no way to ignore the financial impact a failure in cybersecurity can cause.

 Protection cannot begin without a proper understanding of what exactly needs protecting and why.
 Any financial institution should have a risk assessment process in place that can classify various types of data and information by how damaging its loss or exposure would be to critical operations, business partners, members, etc. Once this is done, the next step is to identify any vulnerabilities that may exist.
 This can be complicated where cybersecurity and banking is concerned since, while a hole in a fence is obvious, a hole in a network protocol can be less intuitive.
 Fortunately, specialized firms exist that can provide vulnerability assessment services and help recognize vulnerabilities that need acting on.